UbiquitousLearning/SLM_Survey/README.md

-# Efficient LLM and Multimodal Foundation Model Survey
+# Small Language Models: Survey, Measurements, and Insights

 This repo contains the figures for [Small Language Models: Survey, Measurements, and Insights]().